Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: FORMALISM

+In the case of the galactic cosmic rays, their flux can be taken to be proportional to the star-formation rate, while similarly, in the case of cosmic rays originating from accretion shocks, the cosmic-ray flux can be taken to be proportional to the mass accretion rate (mass current crossing the shock surface in units $M_{\odot} {\rm yr^{-1}}$) of shocks at some object and some epoch, $J(z)$.
+With that set, a gamma-ray luminosity from structure formation process at some redshift can be determined as

-where $E$ is photon energy in the accretor rest frame and $M_{\rm gas}(z)$ is gas mass contained in the accretor at a given cosmic epoch $z$, i.e. the mass of the intracluster gas.
-The rate at which mass crosses the surface of the single accretion shock at a given cluster is denoted $J(z)$. $J_0$ is the accretion rate of a cluster at $z_0$ to which we normalize, which should be taken as representative of the cosmic average.
-The gamma-ray luminosity of the normalization cluster is then $L_{\gamma,\mathrm{0}}$.
+where $E$ is photon energy in the accretor rest frame and $M_{\rm gas}(z)$ is gas mass contained in the accretor at a given cosmic epoch $z$, i.e., the mass of the intracluster gas. $J_0$ is the accretion rate at $z_0$ to which we normalize.
+The gamma-ray luminosity of the normalization cluster, taken as the cosmic average, is then $L_{\gamma,\mathrm{0}}$.
 The implicit assumption in the above equation is that the ratio of accelerated to accreted particles is a constant.
 The emissivity density can thus be written as $\dot{n}_{\gamma,\mathrm{com}}(z,E)=L_{\gamma}n_\mrm{c}$.
-Co-moving galaxy cluster number density $n_\mrm{c}$ and cosmic accretion rate $\dot{\rho}_\mrm{sf}(z)$ are connected via $\dot{\rho}_\mrm{sf}(z)=J(z) n_\mrm{c}$.
+Co-moving galaxy cluster number density, $n_\mrm{c}$, and cosmic accretion rate, $\dot{\rho}_\mrm{sf}(z)$, are connected via $\dot{\rho}_\mrm{sf}(z)=J(z) n_\mrm{c}$.
 This gives the relation

-Assuming that on the onset of accretion when structure was virialized there was some initial gas mass $M_{\rm gas,0}$ defined with respect to the accreted gas as $M_{\rm gas,0}=\epsilon M_{\rm gas,acc}(z_0)$, the above gas mass ratio can be written in terms of the accreted mass ratio as
+Assuming that, on the onset of accretion when structure was virialized, there was some initial gas mass $M_{\rm gas,0}$ defined with respect to the accreted gas as $M_{\rm gas,0}=\epsilon M_{\rm gas,acc}(z_0)$, the above gas mass ratio can be written in terms of the accreted mass ratio as

-where $M_{\rm gas,acc}(z)$ and $M_{\rm gas,acc}(z_0)$ are masses of gas accreted from the epoch of virialization up to the redshifts $z$ and $z_0$ respectively.
+where $M_{\rm gas,acc}(z)$ and $M_{\rm gas,acc}(z_0)$ are masses of gas accreted from the epoch of virialization up to the redshifts $z$ and $z_0$, respectively.
 The ratio of the accreted masses is equal to the ratio of the cosmic accretion rates during those same epochs

-Finally, following PF02, equations \eqref{eq:1}, \eqref{eq:2}, \eqref{eq:3}, \eqref{eq:4} and \eqref{eq:5} combine to give the SFCR gamma-ray intensity as
+Finally, following PF02, Equations (\ref{eq:1}), (\ref{eq:2}), (\ref{eq:3}), (\ref{eq:4}) and (\ref{eq:5}) combine to give the SFCR gamma-ray intensity as

-where our solutions depends on the initial gas fraction parameter $\epsilon$.
+where our solutions depend on the initial gas fraction parameter $\epsilon$, and the assumed spectral index, $\alpha_\gamma$.